Vincent-Cayadi/Hwa-Chong-E-Commerce/README.md

 April-July: Finish the design of website including the checkout page and seller page etc

-July-October: Confirm the payment and delivery method
+July-August: Confirm the payment and delivery method
 	      Finalise the website in general.